Ukraine war: Will Arab oil save the world from soaring prices? | DW | 07.03.2022

 Middle Eastern oil producers, notably Saudi Arabia and the UAE, are resisting global pressure to boost oil and gas output

 At the most recent meeting of OPEC+ — the Organization of the Petroleum Exporting Countries plus allies led by Russia — members agreed not to deviate from their output plan made earlier this year.
-The group wants to only slowly increase output this year after the COVID pandemic led to a historic fall in demand.
+The group wants to only slowly increase output in 2022 after the COVID pandemic led to a historic fall in demand.

 "OPEC has had a long-standing policy of not changing production or supply on the basis of geopolitical events," explained Hasan Alhasan, a research fellow on Middle East policy for the International Institute for Strategic Studies in London.
-"They only change in response to changes in market fundamentals," he told DW.
+"They only change in response to changes in market fundamentals."

 Alhasan suggested that more US pressure might help.
-After all, the US is a long standing security partner for the Gulf nations and they are not pivoting towards Russia.
+After all, the United States is a traditional security partner for the Gulf nations and they are not pivoting toward Russia.
 But right now, Alhasan cautioned, this is technically a conflict between third parties.

-The Saudi's perception of the conflict could change though, if the war continues to worsen and other countries — or even NATO — gets involved, or if a total ban on Russian oil will be introduced.
+The Saudi's perception of the conflict could change, though, if the war continues to worsen and other countries — or even NATO — gets involved, or if a total ban on Russian oil is introduced.

-"I think a warmer reception and a direct request from President Biden to Mohamed bin Salman could also go a long way to encourage more Saudi production," the Middle East Institute's Young added.
+"I think a warmer reception and a direct request from President Biden to [Saudi Crown Prince] Mohammed bin Salman could also go a long way to encourage more Saudi production," said Young of the Middle East Institute.
 But the US president has yet to speak directly with the Saudi leader.

-The global pushback against Russia's war against Ukraine, including so-called self-sanctioningstrategies, may also have an impact on Saudi Arabia's willingness to change output policy.
+The global pushback against Russia's war on Ukraine, including so-called self-sanctioning strategies, may also have an impact on Saudi Arabia's willingness to change output policy.
 Port workers all around the world have refused to unload Russian oil, while financiers, spooked by sanctions, are refusing to provide credit or payment methods for Russian oil deals.

-Some market analysts also argue relationships in the Middle East should have been more carefully nurtured by the US and EU, especially now that Russia's war has made oil producers in the region important again.
+Some market analysts also argue relationships in the Middle East should have been more carefully nurtured by the US and European Union, especially now that Russia's war has made oil producers in the region important again.

 "Even if Western diplomacy succeeds in bringing these countries on board, their [the Middle Eastern countries] worry is that this will be only temporary," Cinzia Bianco, an expert on the Gulf region at the Berlin office of the European Council on Foreign Relations, told DW.

-And Dina Esfandiary, a Middle East and North Africa advisor at the International Crisis Group think tank, is skeptical, too.
-"I think there has also been a realization among these energy producers, that they are not as important now as when the world was highly dependent on them," she told DW.
+Dina Esfandiary, an adviser to the Middle East and North Africa program at the International Crisis Group think tank, believes the importance of Arab oil-producing countries waxes and wanes.
+In the long term, she said, "I think there has also been a realization among these energy producers, that they are not as important now as when the world was highly dependent on them."

-Against this background Hasan Alhasan advices against any pressure on Middle Eastern oil producers, arguing "this needs to be carefully considered."

 Edited by: Uwe Hessler